Pelican Professional • Oct 09, 2017

 Firefighters had already evacuated the vehicle and no injuries were reported. https://twitter.com/SBCOUNTYFIRE/status/832811232532901889

 When they returned to the site the next day they found that their Pelican EMS Case was the only piece of equipment that survived the crash.
 Everything inside the case was in perfect working order.

 Pelican Professional cases are used by the PROs that know to expect the unexpected - Built to Protect their critical gear in cases that are water, crush and dust proof.
 Learn more about the state of the art Pelican Air Case line here.

 Here at Pelican we're incredibly relieved and thankful that no-one was injured while in the line of duty and thank the San Bernardino Fire Department for answering the call.

-If you'd like to share your story of how your Pelican product performed under less than expected environments please fill out this form (BETA TESTER FORM?) or post with the hashtag #PelicanPRO on Instagram.
+If you'd like to share your story of how your Pelican product performed under less than expected environments please post with the hashtag #PelicanPRO on Instagram.